Living in Liechtenstein: Food and Friendly People at the Meeting of the Alps

 Being a vegetarian in a predominantly meat-eating region of the world, some sort of cheese was just about my only option for cultural food experiences.
 Just know when traveling here that if you don’t eat meat, get ready to eat a lot of cheese!

-After dinner at Sücka we hiked back down the mountain to Malbun with only torches lighting our way.
-It was a fantastic end to a fun day of outdoors activities in the Alps.
+After dinner at Sücka, we hiked back down the mountain to Malbun with only torches lighting our way.
+It was a fantastic end to a fun day of outdoor activities in the Alps.

 It is minimally touristy and travelers can easily immerse themselves in the culture.
 The sheer magnificence of an entire country nestled in the majestic Alpine mountain range is particularly dazzling and just plain surreal.

-Maggie Freleng is an editorial assistant at GoNOMAD.
-She is a student at the University of Massachusetts in Amherst.
+Maggie Freleng is a former editorial assistant at GoNOMAD.
+She now is a podcast producer in New York City.